 Rebeca Gonzalez Suarez

 I am a physicist on the ATLAS collaboration at the LHC and previously worked on the CMS collaboration, with more than a decade of public-engagement experience.
-I have been involved in Higgs boson physics since the start of my PhD, covering the search for the Higgs boson in WW decays; all the way until the observation of ttH in 2018, being the Higgs to WW subgroup convener.
+I have been involved in Higgs boson physics since the start of my PhD, covering the search for the Higgs boson in WW decays; all the way until the observation of ttH in 2018, being the Higgs to WW subgroup convener in CMS (2015-2016).

 My ongoing lines of research are:

-- New Physics searches at the LHC, HL-LHC, and FCC-ee
+- New Physics searches at the LHC, HL-LHC, and Future e+e- colliders, in particular FCC

-- Data Science methods for new physics searches, in connection with all previous points
+- Data Science methods for new physics searches, related to the previous points

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.